UT-ADL/autoware_mini/README.md

 ## Installation

 You should have ROS Noetic installed, follow the official instructions for [Ubuntu 20.04](http://wiki.ros.org/noetic/Installation/Ubuntu) or [RoboStack](https://robostack.github.io/GettingStarted.html).
 Some of the nodes need NVIDIA GPU and CUDA, follow [the official instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
-At this point we suggest CUDA 11.8.
+At this point we suggest installing both CUDA 11.8 _and_ CUDA 12.
 Notice that the default setup runs without GPU.

 1. Create workspace
    ```